Mineral Imbalance Can Cause Insomnia

 Not sleeping can drive you crazy.
 When I used to lie awake at night, I’d think of everything I did that day trying to pinpoint what I did wrong that was keeping me awake.
 Was it the chocolate I ate at 4pm?
 Did I exercise too little or not enough?

-This week, I want to tell you about something you may not have heard of: mineral imbalances can cause insomnia.
+I want to tell you about something you may not have heard of: mineral imbalances can cause insomnia.

 You hear about vitamins all the time, but you rarely hear about the importance of minerals for health and sleep.
 All of my clients have some sort of mineral imbalance which makes sense since they aren’t sleeping well.

 The most important thing to know is that, even though you hear about minerals by themselves (magnesium can help with sleep, for example), they work synergistically together.
 If you take too much magnesium, it affects your calcium, sodium and potassium levels.

 You need other nutrients to absorb magnesium, like boron, vitamin D and B vitamins.
 Magnesium supplements won’t help you sleep if you don’t absorb them.

 I have all my clients do a Hair Tissue Mineral Analysis because minerals are so important for sleep.
 The first thing I focus on is getting the four primary minerals in balance: calcium, magnesium, sodium and potassium.
 These four minerals are always out of balance and you can’t deal with heavy metals or iodine deficiency until these are balanced.